How to Start a Survival Fire

 Kindling consists of the small sticks needed to get the fire started.
 Once your tinder is lit, you will need to carefully add kindling one piece at a time.
 Be sure that each piece is lit before you add the next.
 These sticks should be thinner than a pencil and dry all the way through.
 You will need a bundle large enough to just barely fit both hands around it.

-For more significant fuel, you will need a combination of medium sized branches and larger logs.
-All wood should be split to be no thicker than six inches (15 centimeters).
+For more significant fuel, you will need a combination of medium-sized branches and larger logs.
+All wood should be split to be no thicker than six inches (15 centimetres).
 If you wish to have your fire burn all night, you will need a large stack of wood.
-I would plan on a pile at least knee high.
+I would plan on a pile at least knee-high.

 There are a number of different ignition sources you can use to start a fire.
 A few of these are listed below.